Geologic HistoryTo understand the uniqueness of Crooked Lake, first we must understand how it was formed.

 Most of peninusular Florida, including Crooked Lake, is underlain by thousands of feet of limestone, dolomite, and similar sedimentary rocks.

-For hundreds of millions of years, what is now peninsular Florida was comprised of a warm shallow sea.
+Beginning approximately 65 million years ago, what is now peninsular Florida was covered by a warm shallow sea (similar to the current Bahama banks).
 These shallow sea conditions allowed for the growth of corals and other sea creatures with exoskeletons comprised primarily calcium carbonate.
 This large coral platform was seperated from the North American Continent by a trough in the sea floor, which limited the amount of sand and other continental debris from accumulating on the platform.
 Over millions of years, thousands of feet of limestone would accumulate with relatively little influence from the rest of the North American Continent.
 These limestones comprise what is currently known as the Floridan Aquifer System.

-Approximately X million years ago, the trough between peninsular Florida and continental North American was filled with sediment, changing the ocean currents to flow around peninsular Florida.
-This resulted sediments from continental North America - primarily the Appalachian Mountains - accumulating on top of the Hawthorn Group.
+Around this time, tectonic activity caused the Appalachian Mountains to rise, which led to more erosion and the trough between peninsular Florida and continental North American was filled with sediment, changing the ocean currents to flow around peninsular Florida.
+This resulted sediments from continental North America accumulating on top of the Hawthorn Group.

-This part of history is commonly known as the Glacial Period, with periodic advancing and retreating of Artic and Antartic ice caps.
+Until approximately 1.8 million years ago, the sea level had typically been substantially higher than current levels.
+Since that time, sea levels have fluctuated above and below current levels.
+This part of history is commonly known as the Glacial Period (formally known as the Pleistocene Epoch), with periodic advancing and retreating of Artic and Antartic ice caps.
 With the advancing and retreating ice caps, global sea levels fell and rose.
 During this time period, Florida's shoreline advanced and retreated hundreds of miles from its current location.

 During periods of glacial retreat, when ocean levels were high, highland areas of central Florida became near-shore environments, including ocean dune systems and in some cases, isolated islands.
 The Lake Wales Ridge is an example of an ancient near-shore environment.